RoscoeEH/CIPHER/README.md

 | `input`          | `String`  | File to sign *(required)*          |
 | `--key`, `-k`    | `String`  | ID of the private key to sign with |

+Signs a file and creates a `.sig` file.

 #### ✅ `verify`